37

 Python is a programming language that is widely used to construct websites and apps, automate tasks, and analyze data.
 Python is a general-purpose programming language, which means it can be used to create a large variety of applications and is not specialized for any specific problem.

-To be able to use OpenCV for image processing we have to import it in Python programming language, but before we start coding, letโs set up our environment so we can work efficiently.
+To be able to use OpenCV for image processing we have to import it in Python programming language, but before we start coding, let’s set up our environment so we can work efficiently.

 The first thing to do is to make sure you have a Python interpreter on your computer(PC), else here is a link to install Python on your Windows PC and MacOS.

-The next step is to install the OpenCV
+The next step is to install the

+library on your PC after you've successfully installed python on your computer.
 To install OpenCV launch command prompt on your computer and run this command.

 pip install opencv-python